mminer/mminer.github.com/_posts/2017-11-12-redux-esque-store-in-swift.md

 store.dispatch(.signOut)
 ```

 We're halfway there.
 What we're missing is a mechanism to notify interested parties when the state changes.
-This is where RxSwift and its `BehaviorSubject` (or some alternative, e.g. [ReactiveSwift](https://github.com/ReactiveCocoa/ReactiveSwift)) comes in handy.
+This is where RxSwift and its `BehaviorSubject` (or an alternative, e.g. [ReactiveSwift](https://github.com/ReactiveCocoa/ReactiveSwift)) comes in handy.

 ```swift
 import RxSwift